 I was making a batch of my sambal potatoes the other day, and I couldn’t get enough of the sauce.
 The sauce is spicy, sweet, and tangy–a combination of crushed tomatoes, sambal oelek, and coconut milk.
 Naturally, I wondered if the sauce would work well with other recipes.
 After doing several rounds of testing, I landed on this sambal noodles recipe.

 I kept most of the key ingredients the same, but I also made a few tweaks.
 To make the sauce silkier for tossing with noodles, I used tomato sauce as the base instead of crushed tomatoes.
 However, you can use crushed tomatoes for the recipe.
 It’s just that the sauce will be a little thicker.

-One of the key ingredients in this sauce is sambal oelek, which is native to Indonesia and commonly used in South Asian cuisine.
+One of the key ingredients in this sambal noodles recipe is sambal ulek (also spelled as sambal oelek).
+This chili paste is native to Indonesia and commonly used in South Asian cuisine.
 Sambal means a hot sauce or paste made from chili peppers.
-Oelek means “to grind”.
-Put together, sambal oelek refers to a chili paste that is made from grinding chili peppers together, usually with a pestle and mortar.
+Ulek means “to grind.”
+Put together, sambal ulek refers to a chili paste that is made from grinding chili peppers, usually with a pestle and mortar.

 HOW TO SLICE TOFU TRIANGLES

 For the tofu, I like slicing them into triangles for presentation.
 To do so, I take a block of tofu, and slice it into 1/2-inch slices.
 Then, I take each slice and cut them in half to get 2 smaller rectangles.
 Finally, I take each rectangle and slice them diagonally to get small tofu triangles.

 - 25-Minute Vegetable Chow Mein

 - Complete Noodle Archives

 - 14 to 16 ounces super firm tofu (see note 1)

 - 2 tablespoons safflower oil (see note 2)